Last Updated on March 13, 2026 by Ewen Finser

 One of the things I absolutely love is that this software is designed to support building client relationships.

-You get to see all of the services they have received in the past, when they receive them, how much money they spend, and any notes that were left by respective team members.
-So you might see a note that says “Blonde on roots, 7N on rest, highlights, 7NB on rest, root smudge with 8N on roots and 9NB on rest” so you know exactly what was done if they want to replicate the same service.
+You can see all of the services they’ve received in the past, how often they come in, how much they typically spend, and any notes left by team members.
+For example, you might see a note like: “Blonde on roots, 7N on rest, highlights, 7NB on rest, root smudge with 8N on roots and 9NB on rest,” so you know exactly what was done if the client wants to replicate the same service.

 Unfortunately, while the Booker app is fairly modern and easy to use, the web platform (where, again, a lot of functions must be done exclusively) is a blast from the past.